Shekinah1/Hello-World/README.md

 # Hello-World
-Just called to say "Hello"
+Just called to say "Hello"!
-Life is beautiful
+Life is beautiful.
-Live and pour Love into others
+Live and pour Love into others.